GabSchach/HDVis_fork/README.md

 #### Clusters

-Clusters are groups of nodes which are layed out in close proximity.
+Clusters are groups of nodes which are laid out in close proximity.
 Every node in the graph is contained within a cluster according to the nodes `groupingVariable`.
 If the node does not have this attribute, it is added to the `undefined` cluster.
 This cluster is not rendered and the nodes within are rendered cluster independent.

 When creating a cluster, the cluster and node settings should be set as describes above.
 Nodes are then added as described in [nodes](#nodes).
 After these steps a cluster can be added to the dotHandler object.
 Below is an example of the whole process.